North Wales Circular by trains and bus, clockwise.

 Arriva 5C bus service becomes X5 Dep 15.45 Arr 17.13

 1. The 07.26 train originates in Llandudno Junction, not Llandudno.
 It does not stop in Conwy.
-Later services originate in Llandudno.
-Park on roadside near Nicky Collinge Antiques, 5-minute walk under the flyover to the railway station.
+You can park on the roadside near Nicky Collinge Antiques, a 5-minute walk under the flyover to the railway station.

 2. Phone Ffestrail on 01766 516024 to make a reservation on the Ffestiniog Railway and WHR, and to check the train times.
 Ask about the Snowdonia Single ticket, Blaenau Ffestiniog to Porthmadog to Caernarfon.